PRUK is here to help pharmacy and pharmacists improve the public’s health and deliver better outcomes for patients by:

 The Scientific Advisory Panel (SAP) provides strategic advice to the Board of Trustees on the development of PRUK’s grant-giving strategy, objectives and research priorities.
 The panel also plays an important role in ensuring that the research we fund is fairly assessed and of the highest quality.

-We are seeking to appoint a new expert member to the panel to help guide and support our research programme and priorities.
+We are seeking to appoint a new member working in a medical or healthcare discipline other than pharmacy to the panel, to help guide and support our research programme and priorities.
 As we look to raise our profile as the principal funder of early career research pharmacists and pharmacy researchers, this is an exciting time to get involved and support our new three-year strategy.

 The responsibilities of the post-holder include: